gdujany/scd-strasbourg-website/content/home/about.md

  css_class = ""
 +++

+{{% alert warning %}}
-*WARNING: This website is still work in progress, the content may be wrong!*
+This website is still work in progress, the content may be wrong!

-The Strasbourg Scottish Country Dancers is a bla bla
+{{% /alert %}}

+The Strasbourg Scottish Dancing Group is open to anyone who would like to learn this lively and fun style of dancing.
+Beginners are welcome to join classes every September.
+Advanced dancers can join at any point throughout the year and we're always happy to welcome visiting dancers.
+We have a mixture of levels, ages and nationalities.
+Classes are in English with French explanations if needed.
+Please [contact us](/#contact) for any further information.